NAvena9/06-Weather-Dashboard/README.md

 # Unit 06 - Server-Side APIs: Weather Dashboard

 ## Project

-Third-party APIs allow us to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
+This project consists on working with Third-Party APIs.
+This type of APIs allow us to access their data and functionality by making requests with specific parameters to a URL.

 The challenge of this project is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.